-Adverse weather conditions, natural disasters, crop disease, pests and other natural conditions can impose significant costs and losses on our business.
+Adverse weather conditions, natural disasters, crop disease, pests and other natural conditions, including the effects of climate change, can impose significant costs and losses on our business.

-Fresh produce is vulnerable to adverse weather conditions, including windstorms, floods, drought and temperature extremes, which are quite common but difficult to predict.
+Fresh produce is vulnerable to adverse weather conditions, including windstorms, floods, drought and temperature extremes, which are quite common and may occur with higher frequency or be less predictable in the future due to the effects of climate change.
 Unfavorable growing conditions can reduce both crop size and crop quality.
 In extreme cases, entire harvests may be lost in some geographic areas.
 These factors can increase costs, decrease revenues and lead to additional charges to earnings, which may have a material adverse effect on our business, results of operations and financial condition.

 Citrus and avocado orchards are subject to damage from frost and freezes and this has happened periodically in the recent past.
-In some cases, the fruit is simply lost while in the case of extended periods of cold, the trees can also be damaged or killed.
+In some cases, the fruit is damaged or ruined while in the case of extended periods of cold, the trees can also be damaged or killed.